 About This Course

-The MZool is an extended undergraduate programme which allows students to graduate either with BSc (Hons) at the end of the third year or with a Master at the end of the fourth year.
-If at the end of Year 2 a sufficient standard has been achieved, then progression onto the Masters year will be permitted following completion of Year 3.
+This MZool degree in Zoology with Herpetology is an extended undergraduate programme which allows you to graduate either with BSc (Hons) at the end of the third year or with a Master at the end of the fourth year.
 The fourth year offers a unique opportunity to conduct an extended research project either in the laboratory or in the field.

-Bangor is a UK centre of research excellence in herpetology, with three full-time faculty staff specialising in amphibians and reptiles.
-You will not only enjoy the resources expected of a modern centre of animal biology but will also benefit from the proximity of an exceptional range of natural habitats where field work, an integral part of the degree, is conducted.
-We are unusual among British universities in having our own substantial zoology museum, and being part of the Environment Centre Wales which is a partnership venture between Bangor University and the Natural Environment Research Council’s Centre for Ecology & Hydrology (CEH).
+We are proudly a UK centre of research excellence in herpetology, with full-time faculty staff specialising in amphibians and reptiles.
+You will not only enjoy the modern facilities expected of a modern centre of animal biology but will also benefit from our location.
+We are very close to an exceptional range of natural habitats where we conduct field work.
+Field work is a very important component of this degree.

 Why choose Bangor University for this course?

 - TV presenter Steve Backshall is now part of our teaching team.